Meet Our Governing Board

 Since 2002, along with her husband and two children, she has called Coronado home.
 Both her children currently attend Coronado High School.

 Julie was elected in 2016 for a four-year term on the board.
 In her free time, Julie employs a spirit of learning and contributing to programs supporting youth.
-Julie welcomes public to contact her as needed, in service as a board member.
+Julie welcomes the public to contact her as needed, in service as a board member.

 Esther Valdes is the Owner and Principal Attorney of Valdes & Associates, a law firm located in Downtown San Diego.
 Ms. Valdes is a San Diego native, a graduate of Chula Vista High School, where she was the recipient of a Rotary Scholarship, as well as a scholarship from the Embassy of Spain.
 Ms. Valdes attended the University of California, San Diego, where she majored in United States History.
 As an undergraduate, Ms. Valdes received a scholarship from the Friends of the International House, which allowed her to study in Alcala de Henares, Spain, focusing on Spanish Literature and History.
 Ms. Valdes graduated cum laude, while working two jobs throughout her undergraduate career.
-Upon graduation, Ms. Valdes attended the University of California, Berkeley (Boalt Hall), where she studied Labor Law, International Civil Law, and Asylum Law, and an Associate Editor at the Berkeley Journal of International Law.
+Upon graduation, Ms. Valdes attended the University of California, Berkeley (Boalt Hall), where she studied Labor Law, International Civil Law, and Asylum Law, and an Associate Editor of the Berkeley Journal of International Law.
 Upon receiving her law degree, Ms. Valdes relocated to her hometown of San Diego, to raise her daughter Paulina.

 Ms. Valdes is a practicing attorney, and is regularly featured on Spanish- language network Telemundo.
 She has been interviewed by local and national media including the Los Angeles Times, the San Diego Union-Tribune, NBC News, The Hill, CalNews, and Reuters, regarding her advocacy and effective legal representation.
 Throughout her career, Ms. Valdes has represented school employees, parents and teachers as an advocate and legal representative.
 For the past 6 years, Ms. Valdes has volunteered at several school districts including Fallbrook, Oceanside, San Ysidro, and San Diego school districts.
 Ms. Valdes frequently serves as a guest speaker at statewide student conferences, and as an advisor to counselors and teachers on Immigration and Labor issues, throughout San Diego County.